JSVillage/jsworkshopdocs/roles/expert.md

 ## Conclusions

-We'd love to have you do both a talk and a workshop.
-But rather than enforce a rigid format, we'll let you decide the best way to teach your material.
+We'd love to have you do both a talk and a workshop, but it's up to you!
 Good luck, and feel free to contact us, or reach out on the mailing list if you have questions!

+# Sign Up!

+If you'd like to do a lightning talk or workshop, please [sign up here](https://docs.google.com/a/torchlightsoftware.com/forms/d/181SBBIK4EZbgmujdPP0LuqZbEvHwHhEQxFtSM-r3GmM/viewform).

+We have a limit of 6 lightning talks per month.
+We'll get in touch and let you know when we have a date locked in for you.
+If someone else cancels, we may offer you a sooner slot, so it pays to have your materials ready!

+There's no limits on the workshops, but please sign up anyway, so we can announce your topic to the group!

+Thanks for your contributions!
+Get in touch if you have ideas for how we can improve!